Skip to content

 The type of license you’ll go after depends on the type of work you want to do.
 Business operators, landscapers, or pest control operators will all need different types of licenses.

-In Florida, you can only perform the pest control services that your certification allows.
+In Florida, you can only perform the services that your pest control certification allows.
 So if you receive one of the limited licenses, you’ll be restricted to the types of work and materials permitted with the license.
 Only the Pest Control Business Operator can work without limitations.
-Here are the different types of pest control licenses you can get in Florida:

 Pest Control License TypeDescription